 He used all this raw information to write essays and lectures.
-He had learned from experience that lacking good detailed notes made recalling information and writing an essay later, a headache.
+He had learned from experience that lacking well-detailed notes made recalling information and writing an essay later a headache.

 “The forcible writer stands bodily behind his words with his experience.
 He does not make books out of books, but be has been there in person” (Journal, vol.3, February 3, 1852)

 What We Can Learn From Thoreau’s Method

 - The first-hand experience is crucial to living responsibly with the land.